Wednesday, May 6, 2026

 Map which tools already include AI features, where staff are using them, and whether there is any unmanaged AI adoption.
 Link each use case to a clear outcome, such as faster cycle times, lower error rates, or better client response.

 Treat identity as the primary perimeter.
-Enforce phishing-resistant MFA, consider passwordless sign-in where possible, and use conditional access to protect high-risk users and applications.
+Enforce MFA, consider passwordless sign-in (Single sign-on) where possible, and use conditional access to protect high-risk users and applications.

 Use the modern attack surface model to catalog your data, devices, cloud workloads, SaaS tools, and vendor connections.
 Identify which areas have monitoring and which do not.